garykac/shinjuku/README.md

 Because the card frequency varies based on the population of that ward, some wards work better as wildcards (because you're more likely to draw them).

+### Moving Customers

+The **Move** action is the most important action in _Shinjuku_ because it is the only way to gain customers (which are needed to win the game).

+When you choose the **Move** action, do the following:

+1. Gather _all_ of the customers in the ward that matches the card played
+2. Select their starting station within that ward
+3. Move the customers from station to station on the map, following the track connections that players have added.
+	* If the station has a store that matches a customer, then the store satisfies the matching customer and it _must_ be given to the player that owns the store.
+		* A store can satisfy a single customer that matches the store type.
+A department store can satisfy a single customer of _any_ type.
+		* If more than one customer matches (e.g., with a department store; or if there are multiple customers of the same type), then you may choose which single customer is given to the store owner.
+	* No station may be visited more than once during this action.
+	* If there are 2 or more customers being **Move**d, then you must cross at least one track segment.
+4. Any remaining customers are added to the ward that contains the final station visited, merging with any existing customers in that ward.
+5. If any track segments owned by other players were used during the **Move** action, then those players may immediately take an **Income** action.
+Maximum one **Income** action per player, regardless of the number of track segments used.
+You (the player taking the **Move** action) are not entitled to this Income bonus.

 ### End of Game

-When the last customer is drawn from the bag, the player that drew the final customer finishes their turn and then the Final Round begins.
+When the last customer is drawn from the bag, play continues until the customer queue is emptied.
+The player that places the final customer from the queue finishes their turn and then the Final Round begins.

-At the start of the Final Round, everyone simultaneously takes a free **Income** action and then everyone takes one final turn, continuing the game where it left off so that the player who drew the last customer takes the final turn of the game.
+For the Final Round, everyone discards all of their cards and then everyone takes one final turn, continuing the game where it left off so that the player who placed the last customer takes the final turn of the game.
+During the Final Round, players take two different actions (as usual), but cards do not need to be paid to perform Open, Expand, Upgrade or Move actions.

 ### Endgame Scoring

-Remove the customer type that you have the most customer tokens of and then score all the remaining customers.
-Each customer is worth 1 point – double customers are worth 2 points.
+Customers are scored using set collection plus any bonuses from department store upgrades.

+* 10 pts for each set of 4 different customers
+* 6 pts for each set of 3 different customers
+* 3 pts for each set of 3 different customers
+* 1 pt for each remaining customer

+Customers marked with a “2” count as 2 separate customers.

+Each Upgrade Bonus Token acts as a single customer type (your choice) and counts as a number of customers equal to the number of stars on the token.

 ![Train Car](images/train-car-6.png)